clarin-eric/VLO/DEPLOYMENT.md

 Solr allows you to configure (i.e. override the default settings for) the location of both the [Solr home directory](https://lucene.apache.org/solr/guide/7_1/solr-configuration-files.html#solr-home) and the location where the index data is stored (by default the latter is a subdirectory of the former).
-The way to configure these is by setting the properties ``solr.solr.home` and/or `solr.data.home`.
+The way to configure these is by setting the properties `solr.solr.home` and/or `solr.data.home`.
 When running Solr as a service in the host, these properties are best configured by setting the matching variables in the `solr.in.sh` file.

-To make the Solr instance work with the VLO, set the `solr.solr.home` property to:
+To make the Solr instance work with the VLO, set the `solr.solr.home` property (`SOLR_HOME` variable) to:
 ```sh
 ${VLO}/solr/vlo-solr-home
 ```